 Ingredients

-• 2 3/4 Cup packed roasted hazelnut flour instructions below
+- 2 3/4 Cup packed roasted hazelnut flour (instructions below) 450g

 Instructions

-• First, roast your hazelnuts.
+- First, roast your hazelnuts.
 Preheat oven to 350° Fahrenheit.
 Spread whole, unsalted hazelnuts on a cookie sheet and pop in the oven for 15-20 minutes until the outer skin peels away a bit.
 Remove and pour into a kitchen towel.
 Let cool a few minutes, then vigorously rub towel so that some of the hazelnut skins are removed, then let cool completely.
-Once the nuts are cool, blitz up in a food processor in small batches (1/2 cup MAX per blitzing round or else you’ll end up with hazelnut butter) or nutribullet until you have roasted hazelnut flour.
+Once the nuts are cool, blitz up in a food processor in small batches (1/2 cup MAX per blitzing round or else you'll end up with hazelnut butter) or nutribullet until you have roasted hazelnut flour. (make sure to pick out large pieces that didn't get ground up after each batch)

 Tag @sisterssansgluten on Instagram if you snap a photo of your cookies!